 The overall frantic nature of emergency departments combined with numerous interruptions can result in errors.

 Previous research has found that many emergency departments do not have pharmacists.
 Authors recommend integrating pharmacists into the ED, which could reduce medication errors.
 A study of an urban emergency department found that medication safety improves when a pharmacist is on duty.

 Education could help reduce the chance of medication errors.
 Medical, nursing and pharmacy schools should consider incorporating training in pediatric medication safety, according to the report.

 As attorneys in Chicago who advocate for children, we commend the AAP for making recommendations to reduce medication errors.
 When your child is sick or injured, you trust the staff in the emergency department to administer the proper medication.
 You want your child to go home knowing that he or she will feel better soon.

 If your child received the wrong medication or dosage, you may have grounds for a negligence claim.
 You need a strong legal advocate in your corner.
-Contact us at The Deratany Firm.
+Contact us at Deratany & Kosner.
 We offer free and confidential consultations.